nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tag

+**MSS**

+1. User requests to rename a tag
+2. AddressBook shows a list of persons with the tag and asks for confirmation
+3. User confirms
+4. AddressBook renames the tag <br>
+Use case ends.

+**Extensions**

+1a.
+The new tag name is invalid
+> 1a1.
+AddressBook asks for a new tag name <br>
+  Use case resumes at step 2

+1b.
+Tag does not exist

+> Use case ends

+3a.
+User decides to cancel

+> Use case ends

 ## Appendix C : Non Functional Requirements